dara-tech/w3/README.md

-# Flash USDT Simulator
+# USDT Simulator

-Educational Flash-USDT simulator for testing on testnets.
+Educational USDT simulator for testing on testnets.
 This project demonstrates a secure flash loan faucet system built with Solidity smart contracts and a React frontend.

 ## Features

-- **Flash Token (USDT-like)**: ERC20 token implementation for testing
+- **USDT Token**: ERC20 token implementation for testing
-- **Flash Faucet Secure**: Secure flash loan faucet with anti-flash loan attack mechanisms
+- **Secure Faucet**: Secure flash loan faucet with anti-flash loan attack mechanisms
 - **React Frontend**: Modern web interface for interacting with the contracts
 - **Hardhat Integration**: Complete development and testing environment